MEET THE ARTIST

 PROCESS

 Georgia's contemporary landscape painting’s are bold and alive with movement.
-“Constantly inspired by our changing British landscape, there is something about being out in vast, natural places that reminds me how small & insignificant we really are.
-There’s a beauty and a relief in that, it’s a reminder of our place in the world, that we can’t control everything and it gives us permission to surrender. ” Some people feel calmed in these natural places but for Georgia it almost charges her up.
+“Constantly inspired by our changing British landscape, there’s something about being out in vast, natural places that reminds me how small we are.
+A reminder that we can’t control everything.”
+Some people feel calmed in these natural places but for Georgia it almost charges her up.
 Feeling free and alive she brings this energy back to the studio.
 Painting intuitively with high energy across several canvases, she bounces between them encouraging movement and immediacy.

 Georgia relishes working on a large scale, using mops & squeegees to shift the paint to its desired effect.
 Building atmospheric layers contrasted by bold decisive marks.